paladp/cs203-S2019-assessment/assessment.md

       all project and course requirements
 * Interaction with the teaching assistants
   * Communicate with the teaching assistants, ask for their help, share own opinions.
-    * N = Communicated with the TAs badly, hate speach, ignore TAs when they are trying to help
+    * N = Communicated with the TAs badly, hate speech, ignore TAs when they are trying to help
-    * I = Communicated with the TAs poorly, didn't use them well as your resources, didn't talk to them
+    * I = Communicated with the TAs poorly, did not use them well as your resources, did not talk to them
     * A = Communicated with the TAs well, but relied on them too much, asked them to do most of the work
     * G = Communicated with the TAs well, politly asked them questions and try